sim51/graphology-neo4j/README.md

 ## The created Graph

-The graphology graph created is a multi directed graph, where self-loop are allowed (it’s like in Neo4j).
+The created graph is a multi directed graph, where self-loop are allowed (it’s like in Neo4j).
 But in Graphology the notion of `label` for nodes and `type` for relationships don’t exist.
 That’s why there is the `CypherToGraphOpts` object where you can define on which property those notions will be saved.

 -   Graphology and Neo4j id are the same, but they are also stored on nodes and edges in the property `@id`.

 -   Neo4j node’s labels are stored in the property `@labels`